 Before you share...
 Protect from overwriting Collaborators may end up making overwriting or changing someone else's work, or messing up your team's versioning organization.
 Terra has a system for preventing Jupyter notebooks from being overwritten.
 However, you will want to establish a system so that you do not overwrite the documentation or workflows in a shared workspace.

-As a workspace owner, you control access to data and tools in a workspace by granting permissions to collaborators at the workspace level.
-Collaborators can be granted READER, WRITER, or OWNER access to workspaces.
+Workspace owners control access to data and tools in a workspace by granting permissions to collaborators at the workspace level.

-As a READER, collaborators can only view the the workspace dashboard, data tables, and notebooks.
-If granted WRITER access, collaborators can also make changes to the workspace.
-Finally, if granted OWNER access, collaborators will be granted additional permissions to add or change collaborator roles for others in the workspace, or delete the workspace entirely.
-Note that you become a workspace OWNER any time you create or clone a workspace.
+Can add or change collaborator roles for others in the workspace or delete the workspace entirely.
+Note that you are a workspace OWNER any time you create or clone a workspace.

 Step-by-step guide to sharing workspaces in Terra

 Step 1.
 Access the share form (from the three vertical dots icon)